-3.18.1 The Service offers for 2016/17 onwards the CIEH Level 2 Award in Food Allergens Awareness.
-This course is the first to be provided within Essex of such a type and it provides food businesses with all the information they require to be compliant with the Food Information Regulations 2014.
-Four courses are provided each year and the course is advertised to all Brentwood food businesses.
+3.18.1 In 2016/17 the Service offered the CIEH Level 2 Award in Food Allergens Awareness.
+This course was the first to be provided within Essex and it provided food businesses with all the information they required to be compliant with the Food Information Regulations 2014.
+The course however is no longer available from the CIEH having been discontinued.
+It may be replaced in the future.